 - The date of your hernia surgery and any revision surgeries

 - If you know it, the manufacturer and model of your mesh device

+Have you suffered from hernia mesh failure?
 Our medical device attorneys have the commitment, the resources, and the legal capabilities to help you with your hernia mesh lawsuit.
-Contact us today for a free case evaluation by a hernia mesh attorney.
+Contact us today for a case evaluation by a hernia mesh attorney.
 Someone is available 24 hours a day, 7 days a week to speak with you and your loved ones.

 - See Godelia v.
 Doe, 881 F.3d 1309 (11th Cir.
 2018).

 - Terry M. Henry, Melanie S. Carter, Lauren E. O’Donnell, and Naomi Zwillenberg.
 April 14, 2017, Understanding a Medical Device Manufacturer’s Broad Duty to Warn.
 Medical Device and Diagnostic Industry (Qmed); see Burton v.
 R.J.
 Reynolds Tobacco Co., 397 F.3d 906 (10th Cir.
 2005).

 - See Jeffress v.
 Reddy, 77 Fed.
 Appx.
 627 (4th Cir.
 2003).